• Train

 ML-based Multi-Object Detection with OpenCV – Built with Viso Suite

 Image segmentation applies image processing algorithms to divide an image into different segments.
-Segmentation is usually applied to simplify, change or enhance the image, often combined with subsequent computer vision tasks.
-An example is autonomous driving, where image segmentation is used to determine the road.
+Segmentation usually simplifies, changes, or enhances the image, often combined with subsequent computer vision tasks.
+An example is autonomous driving, using image segmentation to determine the road.

-Human pose and gesture recognition are used to interpret and understand the gestures of human beings through video analysis.
-Body, hand, or facial movements can be recognized and categorized to assign a pre-defined category.
-Movement analysis is often part of pose estimation to analyze the body movements with reference keypoints (joints, limbs).
-Calculating the object pose provides a method to understand how the object is situated in a 3D space, for example, how it is rotated.
+Human pose and gesture recognition interpret and understand the gestures of human beings through video analysis.
+We recognize and categorize body, hand, or facial movements to assign each a pre-defined category.
+Movement analysis is often part of pose estimation to analyze the body movements with reference key points (joints, limbs).
+Calculating the object pose conveys how the object orientation in a 3D space, e.g. its rotation.

 opencv pose estimation with computer vision